| |

 Is Wine In Italy A Vegetarian Option?

-This might seem like a dumb question because of course it is, it’s just grapes!
+This might seem like a foolish question because of course it is, it’s just grapes!
 However, part of the wine making process involves clarifying the wine so it doesn’t come out cloudy.
 To do this, traditionally the most commonly used products were egg whites, isinglass (a gelatin made from sturgeon bladder), chitin (made from crustacean shells), casein (milk protein), or cow’s or pig’s hoof gelatin.

 Are There Restaurants With Vegetarian Options?